abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/eftest-cloverage.md

-A little bit later but I would like to announce that since version [`>= 1.2.2`](https://github.com/cloverage/cloverage/blob/master/CHANGELOG.md#122) [`Cloverage`](https://github.com/cloverage/cloverage) has built-in support for running tests using `Eftest` Clojure test runner.
+A little bit later but I would like to announce that from version [`>= 1.2.2`](https://github.com/cloverage/cloverage/blob/master/CHANGELOG.md#122) [`Cloverage`](https://github.com/cloverage/cloverage) has built-in support for running tests using [`Eftest`](https://github.com/weavejester/eftest) Clojure test runner.
 So now it is possible to have test coverage using `Eftest`.

 Now I'm going to show some examples of usage and configuration options at the moment.